mantidproject/mantid/docs/source/release/v6.8.0/mantidworkbench.rst

 Bugfixes
 ############
 - Entering particular values (i.e 0,111) into the colour bar limit text boxes, will no longer cause an error.
-- Resolved issue with projection matrix calcluation using basis vectors with non-q dimensions
+- Resolved issue with projection matrix calcluation using basis vectors with non-q dimensions.

 :ref:`Release 6.8.0 <v6.8.0>`